ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 # VMware HCX overview
 {: #hcx_considerations}

-The HCX service seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, providing you with the capability to migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
+The HCX service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
-You can modernize your VMware environment from vSphere 5.1 to the latest vSphere version without needing to refractor or modify your existing application, as HCX enables this seamless transformation.
+You can modernize your VMware environment from vSphere 5.1 to the most recent vSphere version without needing to refractor or modify your existing application, as HCX enables this seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
 {: shortdesc}

 VMware HCX requires you to use either NSX Advanced or Enterprise through {{site.data.keyword.cloud_notm}} or an equivalent version that uses BYOL (Bring Your Own License).
 A 12-month commitment is required when you order the VMware HCX service.
 You are charged for 12 consecutive months after the initial deployment of HCX.
 Any additional nodes are included within the initial provisioning expiration date.
 After the 12-month commitment expires, you can install and uninstall the HCX service and you can add and remove hosts and clusters without restrictions.
 Your account is then charged monthly and you can cancel at any time.

 The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:note}

+VMware requires you to be on one of their supported versions in order for you to open a support request for HCX.
+For more information, see [VMware HCX Release Notes](https://docs.vmware.com/en/VMware-HCX/services/rn/VMware-HCX-Release-Notes.html){:external}.

 A vCenter Server instance with HCX is limited to three simultaneous connections from on-premises sites.

 HCX is supported on the following platforms:
 * vSphere 5.1 (command line only for vCenter 5.1 using API)
-* vSphere 5.5 ( Web client UI supported on vCenter 5.5u3 and above)
+* vSphere 5.5 (web client UI supported on vCenter 5.5u3 and above)
 * vSphere 6.0
 * vSphere 6.5 (vDS must be at a 6.0 level)
 * vSphere 6.7